Just the facts

-The operating budget of the Ford School for fiscal year 2015 is $19 million, increased from $17 million in 2009.
+The operating budget of the Ford School for fiscal year 2020 is $22.7M.
 This includes funding from tuition and fees, but also University allocations, overhead return from grants, expendable gifts, and proceeds from investment income.
-The school's active faculty research program generates significant resources, including $4 million in research expenditures in 2014.
-Our $20 million endowment provides annual funding to support student scholarships, fellowships, and engagement activities; faculty research and policy engagement; and programmatic outreach activities like our active lecture series, policy briefs, and more.
-We are currently engaged in the Next Century campaign to attract additional resources for students, faculty, and policy engagement.
-The majority of our campaign is targeted toward student support.
+The school's active faculty research program generates significant resources, including $4.65M in research expenditures in FY2019.
+Our $48.3M endowment (market value as of 6/30/19) provides annual funding to support student scholarships, fellowships, and engagement activities; faculty research and policy engagement; and programmatic outreach activities such as our active lecture series, policy briefs, and more.

 The Ford School is an active participant in the U-M Planet Blue energy conservation program, the Sustainable Computing Initiative, and a variety of waste reduction and recycling activities.
 Also, Weill Hall energy use is tracked monthly by plant operations.
 The school also has a committee dedicated to engaging the community in conversations about sustainability and working toward environmental and energy leadership.
 More information about University-wide efforts can be found on the Office of Campus Sustainability website.